- Breaking it Down

-It is essential to take some time to consider whether your negative emotions are a personal reaction to change and trauma or whether they are resultant from neurological change and damage.
+It is essential to take some time to consider whether your negative emotions are a personal reaction to change and trauma or whether they are resultant of neurological change and damage.
 Sometimes there can be a mixture of both.

 It doesn’t matter how long ago your injury was; everyone can make positive changes that will impact their ability to manage the ‘constant chatter’ that seems to take over.

-A lot of change can happen when we begin to understand more about the self, and what makes us tick and be the way we are.
+A lot of change can happen when we begin to understand more about the self and what makes us tick and be the way we are.

 Important steps to start with are:

 If you are already working with a counsellor or other specialist, you must speak to them before you make any changes – including dietary changes and using supplements.

 Dealing with anger and resentment may also be something you need professional help with before taking a look at any underlying negative trends.
 It is also vital that you always explore medical avenues before trying to help yourself.

 There are strategies you can use for positively dealing with negative emotions, but you may need to be able to be consciously aware that you want to, prepare or have a plan and consciously know you are embarking on a ‘self-help’ project before you start.